Petit-Quebec/sommelier/README.md

 ## Deploying
 To deploy the project, run the `deploy.sh` scripts, which builds the project, and then deploys it to a lambda named `sommelier`.

-To run just the **ante** module, which initializes the discord bot, run `cargo run -p ante`.
-Make sure to deploy your bot before running this script, or else the Discord backend may reject your command initialization.